ML: Train Model

 Section titled “Source and Output”- Training Table — the table to train on.
 Rows with an empty target value are excluded from training.

-- Model Table — the output table that receives the one-row model record.
+- Model Table — the output table that receives the model record.

 -